NHS ester protocol

 Optional: If the protein concentration is too low, the solution can be concentrated higher using appropriate protocols.

-Optional: The average number of dye molecules per protein can be determined by the Degree of Labelling (DOL).
+Optional: The average number of dye molecules per protein can be determined by the Degree of Labeling (DOL).

-Optional: For a longer shelf life of the labelled antibody, BSA can be added as a stabilizer at a concentration of 2 mg/ml.
+Optional: For a longer shelf life of the labeled antibody, BSA can be added as a stabilizer at a concentration of 2 mg/ml.

-- Store the dye labeled protein for short time at 4 °C and for long term storage at -20 to 80 °C.
+- Store the dye-labeled protein for a short time at 4 °C and for long-term storage at –20 °C to –80 °C.